Please wait loader graphic

 Selecting the right optical glass underwater port for your camera lens

 The Outex front glass ports match your lens’ filter thread diameter size.
 This design optimizes the optical positioning of the Outex port so that it becomes one with the lens in use, just like a filter, or polarizer would.
 It moves withe lens, so it's always in the best optical position for image capture, eliminates vignetting, and you can focus on content creation rather than the equipment.
-All/any of our ports are interchangeable, including the domes, and we support all/any industry standard size.
+Like your camera & lens system, the Outex housing system is modular and made up of interchangeable, compatible parts.
+All/any of our ports, including the domes, are interchangeable and fit all/any of our covers and vice versa.
+And we support all industry standard sizes, from 49 to 105mm in diameter.
+(More on step up rings below.)

-The front lens filter thread size is different from your focal length or zoom range (See images below).
-The Outex front glass will thread onto your lens just like a UV filter or polarizer.
+The front lens filter thread size is different from your focal length or zoom range (Images below).
+The Outex front glass port will thread onto your lens just like a UV filter or polarizer.
+You can purchase as many front ports as you wish.
+Many of our kits/bundles include any 1 size you select from the drop down menus, and you can add additional sizes from our Parts page.

 The filter thread size usually matches your lens cap size in millimeters, and it's usually printed/written somewhere on your lens (front or side), or on the lens cap - depending on the brand/make/model lens with the symbol "⏀", such as ⏀77.